ruchikachavhan/instagan/README.md

 The following model has been trained and tested on the [Clothing co-parsing](https://github.com/bearpaw/clothing-co-parsing) dataset.
-The model has been trained for two translations: Pants-> shorts and shorts->Pants and Pants->skirts and skirts->Pants.
+The model has been trained for two translations: Pants-> shorts/skirts and vice versa.